wankoelias/baltic-narratives/natural_capital_and_carbon_accounting.md

 ## Problem & Needs

 Nature is our primary asset, while natural and semi-natural ecosystems reflect back how humans implement land use.
-Ecosystems are tolerating and changing; but they do present complex services.
+Ecosystems are tolerating and changing but they do present complex services.
 Earth observation offers various measuring methods \- with objectivity and repeatability \- to detect the reactions and changes of ecosystems.
-Our ambition is to present models capable of estimating the impact of the detected ecosystem service changes.
+The ambition is to present models capable of estimating the impact of the detected ecosystem service changes.
 The current  geospatial analytics dashboard presents the assessment of extensive High Nature Value Grassland as part of agricultural landscapes in  Lithuania as a pilot use case for the Baltic States.

 Natural grasslands  in Lithuania (and further European countries) are currently under pressure due to intensified food production and the conversion of permanent grasslands (PG) into arable land (AL).
 As the availability of former Common Agricultural Policy (CAP) land is insufficient to meet the new production demand and/or it is more profitable, farmers increasingly plough their grassland parcels based on logistic-driven decisions, without evaluating the ecosystem services of a particular agricultural parcel soil health, buffer capacity, ecosystem connectivity and biodiversity.
-However nd notably, old meadows and biodiversity-rich grasslands:
+However and notably, old meadows and biodiversity-rich grasslands:

 * can store up to 320t CO2E/hectare of which a larger proportion will be emitted due to ploughing while restoration takes up to 20+ years;
 * serves as part of ecological network enabling the spread of species, the variability of biotopes;